babakfp/babakfp.ir/src/posts/i-like-svelte-but-i-hate-it/+page.md

 ## I got banned from [Dev.to](https://devto) site

-After I got banned from the Svelte repositories on Github, the same day, I write an article about what happened, and my account got restricted because!
+After I got banned from the Svelte repositories on GitHub, the same day, I write an article about what happened, and my account got restricted because!
 This is the article:

 <ShowMore>
 	<PlatformQuote title="DEVTO: ARTICLE">